Last Updated on: 19th December 2023, 10:39 pm

 What are milk teeth and how are they formed?

-The loss of the first milk teeth usually occurs around 5 or 6 years of age, initiating a substitution sequence where the first to come out is the first to shed or fall out, starting with the two lower central ones and continuing with the two upper ones central.
-This process ends approximately between 12 or 13 years of age, completing the change of all milk teeth.
+The loss of the first milk teeth usually occurs around 5 or 6 years of age, starting with the two lower central ones and continuing through the two upper central ones.
+Subsequently, the laterals fall out, and, finally, the molars and canines.
+Often, this dental change occurs earlier in girls.
+This process ends approximately between the ages of 12 and 13, completing the replacement of all milk teeth.

 What should be done when a tooth begins to move?